comses-education/github-starter-course/README.md

 ### Repositories

-A repository is where your project work happens -- it is the _root project_ folder that contains all your project’s files: source code, documentation, configuration files, input data files, data analysis scripts, images, etc. To start working with a Git repository, you can [clone](#clone-a-repository), which downloads a local copy of the Git repository to the computer where you issued the `clone` request.
+A repository is where your project work happens -- it is the _root project_ folder that contains all your project’s files: source code, documentation, configuration files, input data files, data analysis scripts, images, etc. To start working with a Git repository, you can [clone it](#clone-a-repository), which downloads a local copy of the Git repository to the computer where you issued the `clone` request.

 Repositories can be `local` (on your desktop or laptop) or `remote` (e.g., stored in the cloud ☁️  on GitHub, GitLab, BitBucket, etc).

 GitHub repositories can contain a **README** plain text file in Markdown format.
-Every directory managed in your Git / GitHub repository will display its README when you view that directory on GitHub - here are [some](https://github.com/comses/winter-school-2022/tree/main/projects) [examples](https://github.com/comses/winter-school-2022/tree/main/initial-tutorial).
+Every directory in your Git repository on GitHub will display its README when you view that directory on GitHub - here are [some](https://github.com/comses/winter-school-2022/tree/main/projects) [examples](https://github.com/comses/winter-school-2022/tree/main/initial-tutorial).
+This is a useful way to describe the contents of the directory, its purpose, and any additional context you think would be helpful for someone laboring to understand your code in the future (including your future self!)

-It's good practice to add a README file to your repository to explain why your project is useful, what others can do with your project, and how they can use it.
+At a minimum it's good practice to add a README file to your repository's root directory to explain why your project is useful, what others can do with your project, and how they can use it.
 This file is also a README to show how to learn Git and GitHub. 😄 It's READMEs all the way down.

 To learn more about repositories read ["Creating, Cloning, and Archiving Repositories"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repositories) and ["About README's"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes).

 #### Advanced

-A cloned Git repository has all the files and directories you told Git to track along with an additional `.git` directory living at to the repository's root directory.
-This .git directory contains all of the magic Git book-keeping and metadata things that capture:
+A cloned Git repository has all the files and directories that Git was told to track along with an additional `.git` directory that lives in the repository's root directory.
+This `.git` directory contains all the magic Git book-keeping and metadata things that capture:

 1. which actual file level changes occurred to the files
 2. when were the changes recorded?
 3. who recorded the changes
 4. why were the changes made _(these last two parts you have to fill in yourself, Git's not THAT smart!)_

-Whenever you are doing Git things (executing Git commands) you're using a Git client to interact with the stuff inside the managed `.git` directory that makes a folder a Git repository.
+Whenever you are doing Git things (i.e., executing Git commands) you're using a Git client to interact with the stuff inside the managed `.git` directory that makes a given directory a Git repository.

 ### Clone a repository